 St Peter's Catholic Primary School was founded by the Catholic Church to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and [instrument of government]1 [articles of association]2, and seeks at all times to be a witness to Our Lord Jesus Christ.
+The school is conducted by its Governing Body as part of the Catholic Church in accordance the above legislation and seeks at all times to be a witness to Our Lord Jesus Christ.